 Continuity: In this episode, Ross states that Ben is seven years old.
-Since Ben was born in 1995, Ben would be six years old.
+Since Ben was born in the spring of 1995, Ben would be six-and-a-half years old.

 Factual Error: Trudie Styler, Sting's wife, played herself in the episode.
 In real life Sting and Trudie have four kids, Bridget, Jake, Eliot, and Giacomo, none of which are named Jack.
 Giacomo was born in 1995, the same year as the fictional Ben Geller.

 Magna Doodle: A drawing of the Statue of Liberty, with FDNY written below.

 This is clearly a tribute to the New York Fire Department in the wake of 9/11.